Veronica-1/Capstone/README.md

 ## Process Images

-The first step of implementing the code is to process satellite images using an image augmentation function.
-The purpose of this is to prevent the model from learning specific image orientations and to provide more data to train on.
+The first step of implementing the code is to crop our images to locations of interest (areas with high mobility).
+Areas that experience high levels of change - limit large structures and buildings that are stagnant - will provide the deep learning model more features to extract and increase the probability that the index will be sensitive to changes in the photos.

 ### Open the Image Processing Notebook .ipynb

-In this notebook, change filepaths where needed and test cropping to make sure the dimensions of the cuts are 400 x 400 pixels and point to locations of high mobility in your image.
+In this notebook, change filepaths where needed and test cropping to make sure the dimensions of the cuts are 400 x 400 pixels and point to desired locations in your image.
-Here is what it looks like on our sample image:
+Here is what that looks like on our sample image:
 <p align="center">
   <img height = 600 width = 1000 src="https://github.com/Veronica-1/Capstone/blob/main/High%20Mobility%20Locations.png" alt="High Mobility Locations">
 </p>